vetscience/Assemblosis/README.md

 noLowComplexity: [true, false, true]
 ```
 ### Runtimes and hardware requirements
-The workflow was tested in Linux environment (CentOS Linux release 7.2.1511) in a server with 24 physical CPUs (48 hyperthreaded CPUs).
+The workflow was tested in Linux environment (CentOS Linux release 7.2.1511) in a server with 24 physical CPUs (48 hyperthreaded CPUs) and 512 GB RAM.
-Assemblies for *Caenorhabditis elegans*, *Drosophila melanogaster* and *Plasmodium falciparum* were created in 1-5 days.
+Assemblies for *Caenorhabditis elegans*, *Drosophila melanogaster* and *Plasmodium falciparum* were created in 1-5 days each and compared to respective reference assemblies.
 Maximum memory usage, ~125 GB, was required by the program Centrifuge.

 ### Software tools used in this pipeline